 Plan An Excursion

-Excursions to the State Library are an engaging and educationally rewarding experience for students and teachers are welcome to bring students into the Library for self-guided visits.
-Bookings are recommended for all school/class visits.
-The Library recognises that class excursions can take a lot of work to organise.
-The Education Officers at the State Library can make it easier for teachers by providing as much information and supporting documentation as possible for planning your visit.
-The following provides additional information to help with your visit.
+Excursions to the State Library are an engaging and educationally rewarding experience.
+Teachers are also welcome to bring students into the Library for self-guided visits.
+Bookings are recommended for all visits.
+Education Officers at the State Library recognise that class excursions take time and effort to organise.
+We have made it easier for teachers by providing supporting information and documentation to help plan your visit.

 Booking, Cost and Times

 Contact the State Library on (08) 9427 3202 to book a class visit.
 Even if undertaking a self-guided visit where a guide or other educational service is not required, booking will avoid clashes with other groups and that the Library has adequate resources available.
 Booking also allows the Library Education Officers to provide further guidance about other educational experiences in and around the State Library that may enrich the visit.